Photo tour of Jim Beam’s bourbon distillery and whiskey tour.

 We thought this was the perfect ending to the 1 1/2 hour Jim Beam American Stillhouse Bourbon Tour.

-Have you been on the Kentucky Bourbon Trail yet?
-What did you think of the Jim Beam whiskey tour?
+Have you been on the Kentucky Bourbon Trail?
 Leave us your comments below.
+We would love to hear from you.